FlowFuse/website/src/handbook/development/packaging.md

 ### Settings

 - A rule should be added under the projects `settings/branches` to prevent pushing directly to the `main` branch
+- The `Do not allow bypassing the above settings` rule should be ticked when create branch rules

 ### Content